Calgary Eyeopener explores possibilities, both good and bad, for owners and buyers

 In Colorado, where pot has been legal since 2014, homeowners can keep up to half a dozen pot plants indoors — and that's causing a "green boom" in cities like Denver.

-"A lot of people are into the grow-your-own movement out here in Colorado and most of my people are growing cannabis for medical use," said Rona Hanson, a longtime realtor in Denver who runs a grow-friendly listing called Need Room to Grow
+"A lot of people are into the grow-your-own movement out here in Colorado and most of my people are growing cannabis for medical use," said Rona Hanson, a longtime realtor in Denver who runs a grow-friendly listing called Need Room to Grow.

 "I find houses that have areas in them or spaces that people can have small home gardens, whether it's for growing cannabis or just doing herbs or whatever they like," said Hanson, adding homes with proper greenhouses tend to sell more quickly.